pandaHuggers/pandaCute/readme.txt

 Git is a distributed version control system.
-Git is free software distributed on thesystem。
+Git is free software distributed on thesystemddddddddddddddddd。